 Passport – British nationals don’t need a visa and simply need to present a current passport, which must be valid for at least six months beyond your date of entry.
 You will normally be provided 90 days duration of stay.

-Driving Licence – Take your UK licence and a 1968 International Driving Permit (in the UK, visit your main Post Office to get one)
+Driving Licence – Take your UK licence and a 1968 International Driving Permit (in the UK, visit a store with Pay Point to get one)

 Motorcycle Registration Document / Motorcycle Title – For UK riders, you must travel with your original V5C Vehicle registration document (other nationalities need the equivalent).
 We recommend having copies of this in case you are stopped at police of military checkpoints.

-Temporary Vehicle Import Permit – No need to do the DT16-TER online anymore!
-Morocco Customs will issue you with a temporary card for your bike with a QR code.
-Don’t lose it as when you exit, the card is scanned to allow your bike to leave.
+Temporary Vehicle Import Permit – Morocco Customs will issue you with a temporary import permit for your bike with a QR code.
+It’s made of thin white card and is about the size of a UK driving licence.
+Once you have it, take a photo of it, just in case!
+Don’t lose it as when you exit, the card is scanned to allow your bike to leave (hence why having a photo of it can help in case of loss).

 Travel Insurance – Take out comprehensive travel and medical insurance before you travel to cover your medical or repatriation costs in case of illness or injury.
 Consider Campbell Irvine who are adventure travel specialists.
 Tell them are you touring by motorcycle in Morocco.